sumittiware/Flutter-News/README.md

 <img src="screenshots/detail.jpg" height = 700/>
 <img src="screenshots/search.jpg" height = 700/>
 <img src="screenshots/share.jpg" height = 700/>
-## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: